wp-plugins/ezanga-intext/ezanga intext/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will automatically connect to eZanga's network and place InText advertisements to your website.
+This plugin will automatically connect to eZanga's network and place InText advertisements on your website.

 == Description ==
 If you have a WordPress site, you have a source of income.
 Are you taking advantage of it? eZanga.com's InText plugin can help you monetize your website or blog by placing in-text ads on your site for you.